Jewelry Photographer Bay Area - San Francisco | Nationwide via Mail

 For taking pictures of jewelry or most other product work, you are shooting from 1-2 feet away from the product.
 To get the entire product to be clear, you need to be able to control the aperture setting on your camera.
 Any recent DSLR or mirrorless camera model lets you control aperture.

-Here are some affordable camera’s to consider.
-In terms of picture quality, these will work fine.
-You don’t need an expensive camera for product photography.
+Here are some cameras in different price ranges to consider.
+In terms of picture quality, any of these will work fine.
+Buy an affordable camera to start.
+Expensive cameras have a lot of features that you don’t need for product photography.

 Which lens should you buy for jewelry photography?